South American sea lion: Life history

 Mating occurs between December and February.
 Males arrive first to establish and defend territories, but then switch to defending females when they arrive.
-Estrus in females usually begins 6 days after the birth of a pup and soon after the copulations start with a peak in January.
-A male aggressively herds females in his territory and defends from both neighbors and intruders.
-On rocky beaches, males establish territories where females go to cool off, keeping them until estrous.
+Estrus in females usually begins six days after the birth of a pup and soon after the copulations start with a peak in January.
+A male aggressively herds females in his territory—even chasing after those that escape—and defends them from both neighbors and intruders.
+On rocky beaches, they establish territories where females go to cool off, keeping them until estrous.
 On cobble or sandy beaches, males have territories near the surf and monopolize females trying to get access to the sea.
 The number of actual fights between males depends on the number of females in heat.
 The earlier a male arrives at the site, the longer his tenure will be and the more copulations he will achieve.
 Males are usually able to keep around three females in their harems, but some have as many as 18.

 During the breeding season, males that fail to secure territories and harems, most often subadults, will cause group raids in an attempt to change the status quo and gain access to the females.
 Group raids are more common on sandy beaches than rocky ones.
 These raids cause chaos in the breeding harems, often splitting mothers from their young.
 The resident males try to fight off the raiders and keep all the females in their territorial boundaries.
 Raiders are often unsuccessful in securing a female, but some are able to capture some females or even stay in the breeding area with one or more females.
 Sometimes, an invading male abducts pups, possibly as an attempt to control the females.
 They also take pups as substitutes for mature females.
 Subadults herd their captured pups and prevent them from escaping, much like adult males do to females.
 A pup may be mounted by its abductor, but intromission does not occur.
 While abducting pups does not give males immediate reproductive benefits, these males may gain experience in controlling females.
 Pups are sometimes severely injured or killed during abductions.